24f3004310/tds-bootcamp/Day-4.md

 - [x] I can test my API using the Swagger UI at `/docs` and via `curl` from the terminal

 --- After Day-4 ---
-I learned these things as well, apart from the checklist ...
+I learned about URL structure as well, apart from the checklist.
 ---

 --- Feedback (Suggestions for the TDS Team) ---
-This is my feedback ...
+The API explanation part felt a bit confusing.
 ---

 ---